 Your Tuition Solution specializes in fixed-rate K-12 education loans.
 The program is offered by over 2,400 schools throughout the US.
 Your Tuition Solution is a Corporate member of the National Association of Independent Schools and has an A rating from the Better Business Bureau.

 You may borrow up to the full tuition cost minus any tuition assistance you receive.
 The minimum you can borrow is $2,000.
 There are no origination or application fees or down payment, and terms are available from 24 to 84 months.
 Interest rates are fixed and are as low as 4.99% APR.

 Sallie Mae Private Student Loans

 The Private Student Loans finance all education-related expenses.
 You can borrow a minimum of $1,000 up to the total cost of education, in such amounts as approved by Sallie Mae.
 There are flexible payment terms from one to three years and interest rates are variable and are based on LIBOR one-month rates.
 Sallie Mae loans may pay for tuition, books, computers, musical instruments, sports and other extracurricular activities that enrich your child’s learning experience.
 For additional information, see the Sallie Mae website or contact Stephanie Cisakowski.

 Coverdell Education Savings Account

 Coverdell Education Savings Accounts (“ESA”) provide a means for investing post-tax dollars into an investment fund that can be used to defray the costs of education for students in elementary and secondary schools, as well as for college.
 Distributions are tax-free, provided they comply with IRS regulations for the ESA (see www.irs.gov/taxtopics/tc310.html).
+For additional information, see the IRS website or contact Stephanie Cisakowski.
 You should consult with your tax advisor regarding these financing tools.